natederbinsky/sqlitediff/README.md

 Note: the included database is currently Chinook [https://github.com/lerocha/chinook-database] but could theoretically be any SQLite database.

-Tested on latest versions of macOS, Ubuntu, and Windows using Oracle/Open JDK 8 - 14.
+Tested on latest versions of macOS, Linux, and Windows using Oracle/Open JDK 8 - 22.